kaga/kaga.github.io/_posts/2021-02-13-Git-Part-2-Collaboration.markdown

 ## How About **.gitignore**

-This is a file where you tell git to ignore certain files, but if those files added to git before updating the .gitignore file, Git is going to track changes once it was removed.
+This is a file where you tell git to ignore certain files, but if those files were added to git before updating the .gitignore file, Git is going to keep track changes once it was removed.

 A common file to .gitignore would be:

-- IDE generated files (i.e. .idea)
+* IDE generated files (i.e. .idea)
-- OS generated files (i.e. .DS_Store)
+* OS generated files (i.e. .DS_Store)
-- Build folders (i.e. build)
+* Build folders (i.e. build)
-- Sensitive Information (i.e. keystore, private keys, passwords)
+* Sensitive Information (i.e. keystore, private keys, passwords)
-- File that unique to each development environment (i.e. local.properties points to android sdk location)
+* File that unique to each development environment (i.e. local.properties points to android sdk location)

 ```.gitignore
 # Example .gitignore